Police

 Court Referrals: No

-Assist Area Stations in providing an increased level of crime prevention programs within specific geographic boundaries by providing additional resources to Department; perform vacation house checks, You Are Not Alone checks, etc.; promote community awareness and acceptance of R.S.V.P. program.
+Assist in providing an increased level of crime prevention programs within specific geographic areas, perform vacation house checks and You Are Not Alone welfare checks, and promote community awareness and acceptance of R.S.V.P. program.

-Qualifications: 50 years of age or older; interest in working with law enforcement officers; effective oral and written communication skills; reliable and trustworthy with confidential information; in good health; valid California Driver's License.
-Time Commitment: Three 8-hour shifts/month.
+Qualifications: 50 years of age or older, interest in working with law enforcement officers, effective oral and written communication skills, reliable and trustworthy with confidential information, in good health, valid California Driver's License.
+Previous law enforcement experience not required.

 The basic Cadet requirements are as follows:

-Have graduated High School or have a minimum 2.0 GPA if still enrolled in school
+• High School graduate or a minimum 2.0 GPA if still enrolled in school

 Time Commitment: After completion of the academy, Cadets are required to attend two meetings a month.
-They are on the first and third Monday of every month from 6 p.m. - 9 p.m. at the San Diego Police Department Headquarters building, 1401 Broadway, San Diego, CA 92101(link is external).
+Meetings are held on the first and third Mondays of every month from 6 p.m. - 9 p.m. at the San Diego Police Department Headquarters building, 1401 Broadway, San Diego, CA 92101.
 It is highly recommended that Cadets also participate in other activities, but it is not mandatory.
-Therefore, time commitment with the Cadet program can range from the minimum of four hours a month to over 40.
+Therefore, time commitment with the Cadet program can range from a minimum of four hours a month to over 40.

 The training academy includes courses on CPR, Criminal Law, Arrest Procedures, Search and Seizures, Ethics, Law and Arrest, Map Book Reading, Narcotics, Report Writing, Policy and Procedures, Field Training, Defensive Tactics and Patrol Procedures.